rootkovska/rootkovska.github.io/_posts/2015-12-25-Aethernum.md

 The practical reason for adding an imaginary rule (ie: collaboration) on top of more empirical ones (ie: food) is that by keeping adding rules the late comers (ie: the new born) could find very little liberty in their lives, exspecially during downturns, and very little good teachers to explain them what they got at birth.

 > You bet your ass we're all alike... we've been spoon-fed baby food at school when we hungered for steak... the bits of meat that you did let slip through were pre-chewed and tasteless.
 We've been dominated by sadists, or ignored by the apathetic.
 The few that had something to teach found us willing pupils, but those few are like drops of water in the desert.
-(The Mentor)

 And because any society can't apply 'tit for that' ('an eye for an eye...') as is.
 Human societies degenerate already as a result of millions of daily mistakes; it's just NORMAL.
 By creating punishments and penalties in a symmetric fashion, this degeneration runs faster.
 For this reason I consider the collaboration - not 'labour' - to be the highest duty for every human.
 By elevating 'labour' to the highest law instead, we have the need of a ladder, a gerarchy, etc, for any human activity; military procedures are continuosly imported into the civil society making it more expensive each time, creating incremental complexity and continual need of more expensive judicial systems in order to be able to address more complex symmetric wars.
 And having an authority that interrupts escalations become compulsory.